 All About Twin Cities Hubli and Dharwad

-In this post you come to know all about twin cities Hubli and Dharwad.
-It is believed that Hubli is second largest metropolises in the state after Bangalore.
-It is considered as the commercial center of North Karnataka, the city lies in in-between Deccan plateau and Malnad region which is well known for agricultural products such as groundnut seeds, oil seeds, cotton, forests and forest based products, besides granite and manganese ore.
+In this post, you will come to know all about twin cities Hubli and Dharwad.
+It is believed that Hubli is the second-largest metropolises in the state after Bangalore.
+It is considered as the commercial center of North Karnataka, the city lies in in-between the Deccan plateau and the Malnad region which is well known for agricultural products such as groundnut seeds, oilseeds, cotton, forests, and forest-based products, besides granite and manganese ore.

 Twin Cities Hubli and Dharwad Govt Offices

-The cities have a single municipal corporation called as Hubli- Dharwad Muncipal Corporation (HDMC), HESCOM, RRC (Railway Recruitment Cell), BRTS, NWKRTC which has introduced many hi tech buses for the commuters, city bus stand facilities like Old Bus stand, New Bus stand and CBT for city buses.
+The cities have a single municipal corporation called as Hubli- Dharwad Municipal Corporation (HDMC), HESCOM, RRC (Railway Recruitment Cell), BRTS, NWKRTC which has introduced many hi-tech buses for the commuters, city bus stand facilities like Old Bus stand, New Bus stand and CBT for city buses.

 The twin cities are getting a facelift with many developers and builders taking interest in beautifying the cities with excellent complexes, housing societies, technology parks such as STPI and Aryabhatta tech park where many BPO’s, Passport office, Bank and many other software offices are situated.

-Hubli was earlier known as Hubballi which meant flowering creeper; it is the swiftest growing city of Karnataka and the second largest city after Bangalore, popularly known as Chota Mumbai while Dharwad is the administrative headquarters and many prominent educational institutions are situated in this part of the city.
-Hubli is situated 20 Kms south-east of Dharwad.
+Hubli was earlier known as Hubballi which meant flowering creeper; it is the swiftest growing city of Karnataka and the second-largest city after Bangalore, popularly known as Chota Mumbai while Dharwad is the administrative headquarters and many prominent educational institutions are situated in this part of the city.
+Hubli is situated 20km south-east of Dharwad.
 Hubli is also an important city for Indian Railways; it is the headquarters for Hubli Railway Division and South Western Railway zone.
 The history says the city was conquered by Marathas in 1755-56, and later by Hyder Ali.

 Dharwad Mishra Pedha is very famous and it has a special mention in twin city and throughout Karnataka, India.